idramalab/latex-101/README.md

 - Avoid verbose expressions like:
 ```
 As it can be seen, Notice that, It is worth noting, etc. -->
-  99% of the times you can just remove them altogether
+  99% of the time you can just remove them altogether
 ```

 - Use Oxford comma: